Ypertex/blog/content/articles/visualization-of-leadership/index.md

 In this article, I shared an interpretation of leadership in times of transformation: by analogy with a trek of migrating settlers.

-I showed the difference between operating in a settlement with a rather stable environment---and migrating away from a previous settlement through a dynamic environment.
+I showed the difference between operating in a settlement with a rather stable environment—and migrating away from a previous settlement through a dynamic environment.
 Hence, leadership roles change from **exploitation and optimization** towards **exploration and innovation**.

 I translated the analogy back to today's business world and briefly showed what, in general terms, can be done to help managers become transformation leaders.